planetfederal/desktop-documentation/installers/source/README.rst

 Boundless Desktop |version|
 ===========================

-Boundless Desktop is a software package prepared by Boundless Spatial and composed of open source geospatial client-side tools.
+Boundless Desktop is a software package prepared by Boundless Spatial and composed of open-source geospatial client-side tools.
 The current version (|version|) includes:

 .. only:: win